 Just because your ovulation predictor kit showed up positive, doesn’t mean you need to have sex right that minute!
 When an ovulation predictor kit shows an LH surge, it essentially means that your brain has signaled to your ovary it’s time to release the egg.
 Reality is, you really don’t know when the egg will release.
 Even when an LH surge is detected, the egg may have already released!

-Either way, once you see the LH surge, it’s just important to have sex within 12 hours to achieve the most optimal chance of sperm meeting egg.
+Either way, once you see the LH surge, it’s just important to have sex within 12 hours to achieve the most optimal chance of the man’s sperm meeting the egg.
 So, when you receive a positive OPK test, that’s when you shouldn’t yell, “It’s time!
-We need to do it now!”and expect an automatic arousal.
+We need to do it now!”and expect an automatic arousal just because you’ve hit your fertile window.
 Rather, plan for an experience you can both enjoy.
 Maybe ask your partner if they’re in the mood or do whatever tends to put you both in the mood.
 You may even find it feels more organic!

-Sex therapy doesn’t mean your broken or messed up.
-In fact, I think it takes a brave individual or couple to acknowledge the need for help and seek it.
+Sex and fertility therapy and support groups don’t mean you’re broken or messed up.
+In fact, I think it takes a brave individual or couple to acknowledge the need for help in their sexual relationship and seek it.
 Life stressors can make sex really difficult.
 Sometimes we need an outlet to discuss the stressors and talk about what is contributing to our lack of sex.
-As a sex therapist, I’ve seen couples go from having boring mechanical sex to hot, steamy passionate love making within months.
+As a sex therapist and LCSW, I’ve seen couples go from having boring mechanical sex to hot, steamy passionate baby making and love making within months.

 Sex is fascinating.
 It can be something that we engage in so easily and yet have such difficulty talking about.
 That’s when sex therapy becomes helpful!
 If you’re feeling too stressed to have sex, or feel disconnected from your partner, think about the implications of this on your relationships.
 Think about how it can also affect your ability to be great parents.
 Behave and act for the life you want, not necessarily for the life you have.
 You may just see the progress you’re yearning for!